CSER 2021 Fall, hosted by University of Calgary and University of Toronto

 "UniSankey is a data visualization tool designed specifically to communicate the characteristics, connections, and results in industry-academic collaborations.
 UniSankey can help researchers and decision-makers in industry and academia better understand how the characteristics of industry-academic collaborations, such as funding and researcher experience, affect the project’s results and commercialization .
 In this poster, we present an extension to the UniSankey visualization tool that makes UniSankey more broadly applicable.
 This poster will describe the original UniSankey design, the extension, and future work.

 CSER does not publish proceedings in order to keep presentations informal and speculative.

 Ottawa is (as you all know) the capital of Canada.
 Carleton University is a short taxi-ride from the airport, and is on the O-Train Line 2, providing quick access to downtown hotels.
 There are also many hotels near the airport.

-Registration is online at this Google Forms CSER Fall 2021 registration link [coming soon].
-It will only be active until about 8 a.m. on May 14th, since the organizers will be preparing to start the meeting and will not be able to respond to new registrations after that time.
+Registration is online at this Google doc form CSER Fall 2021 registration link.
+It will only be active until about 8 a.m.
+(EST) on November 14th, 2021 since the organizers will be preparing to start the meeting and will not be able to respond to new registrations after that time.
 You will be asked to provide your name, email address, position, and university or company.
 Registered attendees will be sent a Zoom link to attend the meeting.
-Please register by [TBD] at noon to guarantee a spot.
 Feel free to invite colleagues, but ask them to register here; please don't send them the Zoom link you would have been given.